Deformation Theory of Courant Algebroids via the Rothstein Algebra: Introduction

 Since Courant algebroids can be viewed to go beyond the structure of a Lie algebroid and since for Lie algebroids there is an entirely algebraic notion, namely that of Lie-Rinehart algebra (or Lie-Rinehart pair), see \cite{rinehart:1963a, huebschmann:1998a}, it seems desirable to cast the theory of Courant algebroids also in a purely algebraic framework.
 Partially, this has been achieved in the language of super-manifolds by Roytenberg in \cite{roytenberg:2002b, roytenberg:1999a}.
 One reason for such a purely algebraic formulation is the fact that in the reduction procedures of Courant algebroids one typically obtains quotients which will be no longer smooth manifolds.
 Depending on the precise situation, orbifold singularities or even ``worse'' can appear.
 Thus, an algebraic framework is necessary in order to speak of Courant algebroids also in this context.

 Moreover, the deformation theory of Lie algebroids as established by Crainic and Moerdijk in \cite{crainic.moerdijk:2004a} has a completely algebraic formulation not referring to the underlying geometry.
 Thus a deformation theory for Courant algebroids along the lines of \cite{crainic.moerdijk:2004a} should be possible.
 A super-manifold approach to deformation theory can be found in \cite{roytenberg:2002b} using the language of derived brackets, see e.g. \cite{kosmann-schwarzbach:2004b}.
 Here the deformation theory is still purely classical: Courant structures should be deformed into Courant algebroids.
 However, the lessons from various formality theorems like \cite{kontsevich:2003a} tell that the classical deformation theory is intimately linked to the deformation theory in the sense of quantizations.
-Though the later has not been achieved in a satisfying way yet, we believe that a good understanding of the classical deformation theory will provide guidelines for the quantizations.
+While we will provide some first steps into this direction, the latter has not been achieved in a satisfying way yet.
+Nevertheless, we believe that a good understanding of the classical deformation theory will provide guidelines for the quantizations.